frappe/Letters/README.md

 - **Role-based access** — access control follows standard Frappe roles/permissions.

 See [ROADMAP.md](ROADMAP.md) for what's shipped, what's next, and the reasoning behind prioritization.

-## Screenshots

-_Add screenshots or a short GIF of the builder here before publishing._

 ## Requirements